 The workflow covered below is intended to undo all changes that the Buzzdock virus made to Chrome, Firefox and Internet Explorer.
 Be advised there’s some collateral inconvenience you will encounter, namely the loss of all installed add-ons and personalized information (saved passwords, cached data, bookmarks and other content).

-- Open Google Chrome.
-Click the Chrome menu icon as shown on the image and select Settings
+- Click the Chrome menu icon and select More tools > Extensions

 - Hit the Advanced tab and click Reset